 There’s no substitute for practice, we can all agree on that.
 We learn best by our mistakes.
 I often think that a drawing is just a series of corrected mistakes.
-I build on small successes as I progress and that encourages me to stay with it.
+I build on small successes and that encourages me to carry on.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

 This is an important first step that beginners get wrong.
 Choose a quality brand of pencil and get used to them.
 It’s important because each brand has its own quirks.
 They are not all the same.
 The biggest difference between them is the grading system.

 If you want to know more: What Do Pencil Numbers Mean?
 Pencil Grades Explained + Charts

 You’d think that if a pencil is only made of graphite with a clay binder, there would be a universal grading system wouldn’t you?
 Not a chance, that would make life too easy.

 An HB pencil in one brand is not an HB in another.
 That means when a beginner artist wants to know what pencil a professional artist is using, they have to know the brand.
 It’s misleading otherwise.